 The portfolio is the applicant's opportunity to describe experience gained and competences achieved.
 The layout should be clear, and the content should be well chosen, explicit and concise - quality is more important than quantity.
 The portfolio must show that the applicant has personally carried out work in key areas of practice, and not just observed it being done.
 Although this is acceptable where undertaking the activity might be outside the applicant's scope of practice in their current role and they have not had an opportunity to undertake training in the areas previously.
-Any observation should be accompanied by a reflective piece of work.
-A reflective piece should synthesise the facts, the evidence and the benefits obtained.
+A reflective piece should synthesise the facts, the evidence and the learning benefits obtained.
 Statements of attendance or participation are on their own insufficient and must be amplified by a brief description of how the experience has helped in achieving a particular competence (reflective observations).
 Evidence of 'hands-on' experience under appropriate supervision is important.